App & Browser Testing Made Easy

 • Custom Network Profiles: Adjust bandwidth, latency, and packet loss.

-NOTE– With BrowserStack Security, your account information is encrypted before storing it.
-We cannot view any of your credentials, even in the case of an emergency, so rest easy while testing.
+NOTE– With BrowserStack Security, your account information is encrypted before storing.
+You cannot view any of your credentials, even in the case of an emergency, so rest easy while testing.

 Step 3 – This is the app’s behavior with a good network connection.
 All the features are available, and users can access the drive files easily.

-We can see that the file is made offline accessible.
+You can see that the file is made offline and accessible.
 The image below represents where the left one is offline accessible (with a tick sign), and the right one is not.

-Step 5 – Now let’s use the app on the 2G network.
+Step 5 – Now, Use the app on the 2G network.
 This can be seen below by selecting the 2G connection under the “Throttle Network” option.

-You can also try this with other devices based on your business/geographical preferences over Android and iOS.
-Feel free to test on iPhones and a wide range of Android devices to make your business doesn’t fall prey to any device fragmentation.
+You can also try this with other devices based on your business/geographical preferences.
+Feel free to test on iPhones and ensure your business doesn’t fall prey to device fragmentation.

 While testing your mobile apps in offline mode, make sure to solve for: